GloriousRedLeader/uo-razor-enhanced/README.md

 **Move Items** scripts to put things in various containers.
 Lots of different flavors and uses.
 They all present with a target reticle so no need for hard coding anything.
 Different flavors include:
 * Move x number of items from one container to another (type number of items in chat, target source container, target destination container)
 * Move all items of a type from their current container to another container (target item, target destination container)
+* Move all items of a type **and color** from their current container to another container, you can use this turn in bods (target item, target destination container)
 * Move all items from container to another container (target source container, target destination container)

 **Automated character movement** script that uses the rails framework.
 Several default routes already established.
 You can easily add your own, it's just a list of x, y coordinates.
 Use this in conjunction with dexer / caster loops for maximum farming.
 For the love of all that is holy, use while you're at your machine supervising.
 You will get banned.